 Chokecherry is commonly used as a windbreak on farms, riparian plantings, and for highway beautification.
 Due to its suckering habitat (and potential toxicity), care should be take when determining where to plant chokecherries.
 In the garden landscape, chokecherry may be utilized as a screen or in mass plantings, being aware of its propensity for suckering and multiplying.

 Also, keep in mind that deer love to graze on chokecherry trees, so if you don’t want deer, you don’t want chokecherry trees.

 As a landscape planting, you can grow and harvest chokecherry fruit in the fall; the later the reaping, the sweeter the fruit.
 Remove the toxic stems and leaves when cleaning the berries and do not crush the seeds when cooking or juice extracting.
 Thus, common sense would tell you not to put the berries in the blender!

-Chokecherry fruit is a rich source of dietary fiber with 68% if the daily recommended allowance, 37 % DRA of vitamin K, and a terrific source of manganese, potassium and vitamin B6 with just 158 calories per half cup.
+Chokecherry fruit is a rich source of dietary fiber with 68 percent of the daily recommended allowance, 37 percent DRA of vitamin K, and a terrific source of manganese, potassium and vitamin B6 with just 158 calories per half cup.

 Chokecherry Planting Instructions

 Chokecherry shrubs grow most abundantly in moist soils but are adaptable to a variety of soil mediums in the soil pH arena of 5.0 to 8.0.
 Cold hardy to USDA zone 2, wind resistant, moderately drought and shade tolerant, chokecherry planting instructions are pretty minimal as it is not particularly picky about where it is situated.

 That said, in nature, growing chokeberry trees are often found near water sources and will, thus, be most lush with adequate irrigation while full sun also promotes fruiting.